Adamouization/Formula1-Crash-Stats/README.md

 Create a virtual environment for the project and activate it:

 ```
+virtualenv ~/Environments/F1-Crash-Stats
+source F1-Crash-Stats/bin/activate
 ```

-Once you have the virtualenv activated and set up, `cd` into the prokect directory and install the requirements needed to run the app:
+Once you have the virtualenv activated and set up, `cd` into the project directory and install the requirements needed to run the app:

 ```
 pip install -r requirements.txt